HovhannesHovakimyan/Armenian-Eastern-Keyboard-Layout-for-macOS/README.md

 # Armenian-Eastern-Keyboard-Layout-for-macOS
-I have created a macOS keyboard layout which was originally available in Windows and was called "Armenian Eastern".
+I have created a macOS version of the keyboard layout which was originally available in Windows and was called "Armenian Eastern".